Routeam

 Sketches & Storyboards

 The research findings were synthesized using affinity diagrams to organize and categorize collected data, revealing patterns and themes.
-These insights guided the design direction and feature prioritization based on user needs.
-The design process involved creating wireframes and prototypes at different fidelity levels seen here!
+These insights guided my design direction and feature prioritization based on user needs.
+My design process involved creating wireframes and prototypes at different fidelity levels seen here!

 Storyboard